aprilsourz/AF-fullstack-project-frontend2/README.md

 This is a basic to do list app.
 It uses a custom an API that I built with Rails.
 It supports creating an account and storing list items in a database for that user.
-When the user signs in their to do list will be in the same state it was when they left the app last.
+When the user signs in, their to do list will be in the same state it was when they last left the app.
 A user can create, edit and delete list items as well as change their password.

 ### Wire Frames